-Type it into the TG applet above to see what it does.
+Type it into the TG applet above or the TG application running on your computer to see what it does.

 Since, as mentioned above, numbers are just a special cases of words, computations can be part of the construction of words and sentences.
 Here is a procedure that takes two numbers as inputs and prints a sentence showing the addition of them.

 Draw a plumbing diagram of the println instruction, the body of the procedure.
-Open up the Editor in the TG applet above and type in the definition of showAddTwoNumbers.
+Open up the Editor in TG and type in the definition of showAddTwoNumbers.
 Play with it; invoke it with different inputs in the CommandCenter.
 Does it do what you thought it would do?

-TG's Logo interpreter also accepts a variable number of inputs to a word or sentence operator.
+TG's Logo interpreter can also accept a variable number of inputs for the word and sentence operators.
 You do this by surrounding the operator name and all of the inputs to it within parenthesis.
-This saves typing and makes understanding what an instruction is doing easier.
+This saves typing and makes the instruction easier to understand.
 Here is what the examples above look like when the variable number of inputs syntax is employed.

 That's about it for an introduction to words and sentences.
 We'll look at them in more depth in the Word and Sentence Iteration lesson.
 But we have learned enough to use them in programs; time to see how.